 What are some other names for heat battery?

 Thermal battery, thermal store, thermal energy storage, heat store, hot water tank.
 A hot water bottle is a (portable) heat battery!

 No. This will probably cover DHW for about 75% of the year, not by coincidence when electricity grid carbon intensity is low, lower than burning gas directly.
 (This aims to shift ~800kWh of ~3200kWh per year of demand away from gas.)
 The upshot is that in winter our combi will still be providing our space and water heating, but should otherwise get to slumber...

 What is the energy density of the UniQ?

-The UniQ 9 unit is 365mm x 575mm x 815mm = 0.171m^2 = 171l, and stores 10.5kWh (see UniQ Heat Batteries Reference Manual V2.3).
-Note that approximately 1l of diesel holds the same nominal energy, but this excludes oxidiser and the machinery to extract that energy; energy can only be extracted not stored, and with a carbon cost.
-(See some other density calculations.)
+The UniQ 9 unit is 365mm x 575mm x 815mm = 0.171m^2 = 171l, and stores 10.5kWh (see UniQ Heat Batteries Reference Manual 2018-07-19 V2.3).
+Note that approximately 1l of diesel holds the same nominal energy, but this excludes oxidiser and the machinery to extract that energy; energy can only be extracted from this diesel not stored as new diesel made from my PV electricity, so diesel has a nasty one-way carbon cost.
+(See some other energy density calculations.)

 2019-09-27: What, and Why Now?

 In this article I describe the process of selecting and installing a (Sunamp UniQ) heat battery to take some load off the gas grid for domestic hot water (DHW) while trimming CO2.
 The aim is not simply to shift that load to the electricity grid.
 Instead this should reduce outflows from our PV generation otherwise spilled to grid.